balenair/balenair/README.md

 ![](https://raw.githubusercontent.com/balena-io-playground/balena-iaq/master/images/wiring.png)

 ## Custom case
-The custom case consists of for pieces that need to be printed using a 3D printer.
+The custom case consists of four pieces that can be printed using a standard consumer 3D printer.
 The files for printing these pieces are in the `stl` folder.